 Our GIS team includes a group of enthusiastic consultants who can work with you to integrate GIS into your various projects and learning activities.
 Some of the aspects that you can discuss during your consultation are:

 June 01, 2020

-Note: All students with an active Yale email address are licensed to access the MyApps at Yale service via their personal devices.
+Note: All students with an active Yale email address are licensed to access the MyApps Yale GIS service via their personal devices.

 Will I be able to save personal files on the virtual desktop?